 The LeO asks that you contact his office within six months of the date of our writing to you to confirm our final position.

-Usually complaints must be made to the LeO within six years of the date that the act or omission complained of took place or within three years of the date on which you should have known about the complaint.
-The LeO will not currently accept complaints where the problem arose before 6 October 2010 or, if the problem happened earlier than that, where you were aware of it before 6 October 2010.
-If you are unsure about these time limits, you should contact the LeO.
+Usually complaints must be made to the LeO within one year of the date that the act or omission complained of took place or within one year of the date on which you should have known about the complaint.

 The LeO will not deal with complaints from large businesses (see the LeO website for details).